Festival Hall – Melbourne’s eighth largest live entertainment venue ranked by capacity – is quietly being marketed for sale.

-Included in the deal is the multi-purpose arena at 300 Dudley Street developed in 1955 after a fire destroyed a c1913 complex built by Sydney boxing promoter R L Baker simply known as West Melbourne Stadium.
+Included is the multi-purpose arena at 300 Dudley Street developed 64 years ago after a fire destroyed a c1913 complex built by boxing promote RL Baker simply known as West Melbourne Stadium.

-The Wren and Lean family’s Stadiums Limited acquired the complex in about 1915.
+The Wren and Lean family’s Stadiums Limited has held it since 1915.

-For sale with Festival Hall are two neighbouring West Melbourne office/warehouses: 3/119 Adderley Street (on a 536 sqm site) and 288 Rosslyn Street (449 sqm).
+The partnership is concurrently selling two office/warehouses near Festival Hall: 3/119 Adderley Street (on a 536 square metre site) and 288 Rosslyn Street (449 sqm).

-Colliers International’s City Sales’ Matt Stagg confirmed he is closing an off-market expressions of interest campaign for the portfolio next week.
+Colliers International’s City Sales’ Matt Stagg is closing an off-market expressions of interest campaign next week.

 Festival Hall and Melbourne

-Festival Hall accommodated gymnastics and wrestling events during the 1956 Melbourne Olympic Games.
+Festival Hall accommodated gymnastics and wrestling during the 1956 Melbourne Olympic Games.

 Later known as the House of Rock and Roll, the venue also hosted The Beatles, Johnny Cash, Bill Haley, Frank Sinatra and Shirley Bassey.

-Festival Hall accommodates sporting and cultural functions too.
+Festival Hall holds sporting and cultural functions too.

-The venue has events booked well into next year.
+The venue has events booked well into next year, Mr Stagg said.

-Opposite 3/119 Adderley Street, Trenerry Property Group is replacing a former Australia Post depot with a $345 mixed-use project, West End, containing five towers of between eight and 13 storeys, 99 serviced apartments and about 4000 sqm of retail – coincidentally, which agents started marketing for lease this week.
+Opposite 3/119 Adderley Street, Trenerry Property Group is replacing a former Australia Post depot with a $345m mixed-use project, West End, containing five towers of between eight and 13 storeys – residences and services apartments – over 4000 sqm of retail.

-Deague Group recently completed a 22 and 28 level building as part of its Melbourne Village project, at 377 Spencer Street, West Melbourne.
+Deague Group recently completed 22 and 28 level buildings as part of its Melbourne Village at nearby 377 Spencer St.

-Private developers Bill McNee, via Vicland Property Group, and Tim Gurner, with his eponymous construction company, have in recent years completed apartment projects in the suburb, too.
+Private developers Bill McNee, via Vicland Property Group, and Tim Gurner, with his eponymous construction company, have also in recent years completed apartment projects in the suburb.

-Early last year, an application by the current ownership group to demolish the stadium and replace it with apartment towers was unveiled but ultimately rejected by planning authorities.
+Early last year, an application by the current ownership group to replace Festival Hall with apartment towers was rejected by planning authorities (story continues below).

-Mr Stagg confirmed Colliers is currently structuring a transaction that may unlock valuable air-rights and underutilised neighbouring land, potentially enabling the continued operation of Festival Hall with a complimentary and economically viable precinct revitalisation.
+Mr Stagg confirmed Colliers is structuring a transaction that may unlock air-rights and underutilised land, enabling continued use of Festival Hall alongside a precinct revitalisation.

 …and gateway to Docklands and E-Gate

-Festival Hall lies at a south west tip of a precinct covered (highlighted in image, right) by planning guidelines within the West Melbourne Structure Plan, which was endorsed by the City of Melbourne last year.
+Festival Hall lies at a south west tip of a precinct covered by planning guidelines within the West Melbourne Structure Plan, which was endorsed by the City of Melbourne last year.

-Importantly, 300 Dudley Street abuts both Docklands – and the area known as E-Gate: 20 hectares of rail yard land which government planners have in recent years earmarked for a high-density village with residences, workplaces and community spaces.
+Three hundred Dudley St abuts both Docklands and E-Gate: 20 hectares which government planners once earmarked for a community containing high-density housing and offices.

-West Melbourne and a nearby pocket known in planning documents as Arden-Macaulay (also marked in image, right), are set to accommodate thousands of apartments – and tens of thousands of residents over the next 10 to 15 years.
+West Melbourne and nearby Arden-Macaulay (also marked in image, right), are set to accommodate thousands of apartments – and tens of thousands of residents over the next 10 to 15 years.

-Arden will also include an underground train station to be known as North Melbourne, part of the $11 billion Metro Rail initiative, connecting the region to South Yarra via the city’s university precinct, the CBD and Domain precinct, near the Shrine of Remembrance.
+Arden will also include an underground train station, part of the $11 billion Metro Rail initiative, which will connect the region to South Yarra via the city.

 In what is called full mode – where ground floor patrons are standing – Festival Hall can hold 5400 people.

 As an entirely-seated venue, this number drops to about 4500.
-Events for as low as 2200 patrons can also be accommodated.
+Events for as low as 2200 people can also be accommodated.

 These numbers rank the complex Melbourne’s eighth biggest based on capacity – between Margaret Court at Melbourne Park and St Kilda’s Palais Theatre.

-It would be extremely difficult to develop a new venue the size of Festival Hall in Melbourne because of the scarcity of sites, town planning challenges and building expenses.
+It would be extremely difficult to develop a venue the size of Festival Hall in Melbourne because of the scarcity of sites, town planning challenges and building expenses, Mr Stagg said.

-According to a 2017 KPMG Stadium Ownership Report, the average construction cost for an Australian stadium seat over the past 10 years is $10,000.
+According to a 2017 KPMG Stadium Ownership Report, the cost of an Australian stadium seat has increased over the past decade to $10,000.

-The most recent comparable, newly constructed venue in Australia to Festival Hall is Fortitude Music Hall in Brisbane: this c3500-capacity complex cost $43 million to build inclusive of land, pricing each seat at $12,285.
+The most recent comparable venue is Brisbane’s Fortitude Music Hall: this c3500-capacity complex cost $43m inclusive of land, pricing each seat at $12,285.

-Festival Hall contains 12 seating sections – including a VIP seating area and “fan meet and greet” space.
+Festival Hall contains 12 sections – including a VIP area and “fan meet and greet” space.